A music CD contains a number of .CDA files, but you can’t copy them, other than ripping them to your PC.

 To work with music tracks on your CD you need first to convert them to .WAV, .MP3 or another file format that computers understand.
 That’s what a CD ripper does and that’s why you must use a ripper before you can work with your music files on a computer.
 Simple as that.

-The good news is that you don't need to buy a CD ripper as you can find some excellent freebies here:
+The good news is that you don’t need to buy a CD ripper as you can find some excellent freebies from Best Free CD Ripper.

-And if you want a free ripper that can handle both CDs and DVDs then check out this list:
+And if you want a free ripper that can handle both CDs and DVDs then check out our editor’s choice at Best Free Disc Burner.

 But what about DVDs?